celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

   + Action Item 1 - Scrum Master to facilitate and have new users opened

 - Decision 4 - Use cases already been given by the Province.
 The team decided that these are also our PBI's.
-  * Action Item 2 - Mesut Boztas to open a n
+  * Action Item 2 - Mesut Boztas to open a new project under DevOps
-  * Action Item 2 - Scrum Master to define PBI's on DevOps environment
+  * Action Item 3 - Scrum Master to define PBI's on DevOps environment under new project
+  * Action Item 4 - Mesut Boztas and Enver Yilmaz to discuss all the tasks related with PBIs and share the work

 ## "Code Challenge" Daily Scrum Meeting - 1
 ## "Code Challenge" Daily Scrum Meeting - 2